-If your car stereo doesn’t sound good enough for you and you currently use front and rear speakers, then the best 4 channel amp might help.
-Investing in one of the best 4 channel car amplifiers is an ideal way to produce premium sound quality from your speakers.
+If your car stereo amplifier doesn’t sound good enough for you and you currently use front and rear speakers, then a 4 channel car amplifier might help.
+Investing in a decent 4 channel car audio amplifier is an ideal way to produce a nice full range, premium sound quality from your speakers.
 It also works well if you currently have a two speaker and subwoofer setup.

-The trouble is that most people don’t know what to look for in a high-quality amplifier.
-That’s why we’ve set up this complete 4 channel amp buying guide and list of our favorite options on the market.
+The trouble is that most people don’t know what to look for in a high-quality power amplifier.
+That’s why we’ve set up this complete 4-channel amp buying guide and list of our favorite options on the market.
 Choose one of the amps listed below and you won’t believe the difference in your sound system.

 A 4 channel amp utilizes four independent amplifier sections and signal paths instead of two.
 Many of them also have a 2/4 channel input switch.
 This works well when you connect to a head unit that has two channels available so you can drive four channels of power.